ttscoff/hookapp/README.md

 ### Searching hooks

 Use `hook find` (or `hook search`) and a search string to find bookmarks containing that string in the title, path, or url.
 Use `hook find -n` to search bookmark names only.
 All of the options from `hook ls`/`hook list` (output format, files only, null separator, etc.) work with `find`/`search`.
 See `hook help find` for details.

+`hook find` with no search string will list all bookmarks.
+This can be used with the same output options as `hook ls`.